 viii. osteoporosis; and

-ix. co morbidities, listed in 243 CMR 2.12(4)(e)6.b.i. through viii., and identified by the supervising physician along with the primary diagnosis on the physician's referral of the patient.
+ix. co morbidities, listed in 243 CMR 2.12(4)(e)6(b)i through viii., and identified by the supervising physician along with the primary diagnosis on the physician's referral of the patient.

 c.
 The authorized pharmacist must provide a copy of an initial prescription, a modification or a discontinuation of a prescription to the supervising physician within 24 hours of its issuance, unless more urgent notification is required under the circumstances and must note the action taken in the patient's chart.
 A copy of all prescriptions must be included in the patient's medical record in the custody of the supervising physician.